 This course examines economic perspectives of environmental and resource problems, ranging from peak oil, food crisis, and climate change.
 Topics include the property-rights basis of polluting problems, environmental ethics, benefit-cost analysis, regulatory policy, incentive-based regulation, clean technology, population growth and consumption, and sustainable development.
 Restriction: junior standing.
 Prerequisite: ECON 2020.

 Applying to the Economics & Social Policy 4+1

 The Economics & Social Policy MS is only available as a dual-degree program in combination with the BA in Economics.
 Current undergraduate students at the University of Denver pursuing the BA in Economics as a declared first or second major may apply.
 To apply, at least 20 credits of economics courses must be completed with a 3.5 or greater.
 The application must be submitted before the end of the first quarter as a senior (before 135 credits have been completed).

-To indicate your interest in the Economics & Social Policy MS, please contact the program advisor, Markus Schneider.
+To indicate your interest in the Economics & Social Policy MS, please contact our director of graduate studies, Juan Carlos Lopez, or the chair of the department, Markus Schneider.